 You’ve probably considered building a customer service portal to save money and free up some time.
-But you’re no coder, so where to start?
+But you’re no coder, so where do you start?

-If you want to streamline your customer service processes and build a self-service portal for your business, you’ve come to the right place.
-This article explores the common features of customer service portals and how to easily build one using Softr.
+If you want to simplify your customer service processes and build a self-service portal for your business, you’ve come to the right place.
+This article explores the common features of customer service portals and how to build one.

 Let’s get started.